FlowerpetalWings/Entity-Docs/Game Mechanisms/Wounds.md

 #WIP VERY EARLY bullet phase

 ## Proposed Approach:

-1. Roll to hit: Need two successes by default
+1. Roll for attack: Need two successes by default
-2. Fatigue Phase: Additional successes increase fatigue, target's Armour decreases fatigue.
+2. Fatigue Phase: Your attack would hit, but the target can still avoid taking a wound.
+You will remove stamina by dealing fatigue to the target.
+Additional successes increase fatigue, target's Armour decreases fatigue.
 If the target is defending, their successes further reduce fatigue.
-Fatigue points reduce target's Stamina.
 If any fatigue isn't successfully soaked, go to wound phase
 3. Wound Phase: There are two kinds of wounds
 	1. Ability created wounds (done through talents or weapons that look for special dice results) create wounds the effects of which are specified in the relevant talent or weapon
 	2. For wounds coming from unsoaked fatigue, determine the deadliness of the instigating talent or weapon, and look at the Wound Severity table to determine the effect